First Quantum Minerals: Democratic Republic of the Congo

 The Kolwezi tailings project was a major project to extract copper and cobalt from the tailings of older mining operations around Kolwezi.
 It was expected to produce around 70,000 tonnes per year of copper metal and up to 14,000 tonnes per year of cobalt hydroxide.
 In August 2009, the DRC government revoked First Quantum's license due to a dispute over renegotiating the contract.
 First Quantum ceased operations in September 2009, putting 700 people out of work.
 First Quantum had spent $750 million on acquiring and developing the property.
 First Quantum took out an action against the DRC government in the International Chamber of Commerce International Court of Arbitration.

-The Frontier Mine is an open pit copper mine located near Sakania.
+The Frontier Mine is an open-pit copper mine located near Sakania.
 First Quantum obtained exploration licenses in January 2001 and July 2002.
 Production began in 2007, and in 2010 the mine yielded 322,700 tonnes of copper.
-The Lonshi Mine is an open pit copper mine that produces high-grade oxide ore that was transported to Zambia for processing at the Bwana Mkubwa SX/EW plant 35 km away.
+The Lonshi Mine is an open-pit copper mine that produces high-grade oxide ore that was transported to Zambia for processing at the Bwana Mkubwa SX/EW plant 35 kilometres (22 mi) away.
 The mine was closed after the governor of Katanga Province, Moses Katumbi, banned the export of ore to Zambia, insisting that it should be refined in Katanga.
-In May 2010, a Congolese court ruled that FQM's Lonshi and Frontier copper mines had been awarded illegally and that they should revert to state-owned Sodimico.
-According to FQM, the ruling was due to FQM's decision to contest the expropriation of its Kolwezi tailings project, which was later sold to the Kazakh mining company Eurasian Natural Resources Corporation.
+In May 2010, a Congolese court ruled that FQM's Lonshi and Frontier copper Mines had been awarded illegally and that they should revert to state-owned Sodimico.
+According to First Quantum, the ruling was due to the Company's decision to contest the expropriation of its Kolwezi tailings project, which was later sold to the Kazakh mining company Eurasian Natural Resources Corporation (“ENRC”).

+In March 2012, an Investment and Settlement Agreement was reached with the DRC and ENRC whereby First Quantum received compensation of US$1.25 billion for its copper assets located in the DRC.

 Operations

-First Quantum currently operates mines and development projects in Africa, Australia, Finland, Spain, Turkey and Latin America.
-In 2022 First Quantum produced 775,859 tonnes of copper, 21,529 tonnes contained tonnes of nickel, 283,226 ounces of gold.
-Copper was responsible for 86% of revenues, gold 5% and nickel 6%.
-As of December 2022, First Quantum operates seven mines.
+First Quantum is engaged in the production of copper, nickel and gold, and related activities including exploration and development.
+The Company has operating mines located in Zambia and Mauritania.
+The Company’s Cobre Panamá Mine was placed into a phase of Preservation and Safe Management in November 2023.
+The Company’s Ravensthorpe Mine was placed into a care and maintenance process in May 2024.
+The Company is progressing the Taca Taca copper-gold-molybdenum project in Argentina and is exploring the La Granja and Haquira copper deposits in Peru.

+First Quantum achieved annual copper production of 396 thousand tonnes (“kt”) and annual gold production of 152 thousand ounces (“koz”) in 2025.
+The Enterprise Mine in Zambia achieved annual nickel production of 23kt.